Children & Funerals

 Honesty and Involvement

-As a family-owned funeral home, we truly care about the well-being of your loved ones.
+As a family-owned funeral home, we genuinely care about the well-being of your loved ones.
 Most experts and families agree the healthiest way to help a child cope with loss is through honesty and involvement in the funeral rituals.

 What to Expect

 Let children know what to expect: who will be there, what they will be doing, where and when this will take place and how people might act or feel.
 Explain that they might see tears, straight faces or laughter.
 It may help to explain that a funeral is a time to:

 - Honor the person who died and celebrate his or her life

 Describe how the room is set up and where the person who died will be—in a casket (open or closed) or cremated—and how that person will look (use of make-up) and feel (cold) if the child were to touch the person who died.
 Avoid phrases like “sleeping,” “passed away” and “lost.”

 Explain the purpose of each ritual.
 There are certain terms like casket and visitation that you may want to explain to your children (see Funeral Terms).
 Older children may want to know what to say (see Funeral Etiquette).
 Providing as much age-appropriate, factual information up front will help arm children with the understanding they’ll need to face an event that may be new to them.

 Let children know it is healthy to talk about death.
 Find out what your child already knows and validate any feelings he or she may express.
 Then, speak simply and honestly.
 Don’t be afraid to answer questions with “I don’t know the answer, but I’ll get back to you on that.”

 Encourage open dialogue and freedom to express feelings and opinions.
 Consistent attention and time are important in helping children come to terms with their loss.